Take a 1-min quiz to get a Pilates Plan Male Female

 Pilates Principle 1: Breath

 In Pilates, breath is used to deepen the connection between the mind and body.
-The goal is to achieve rhythmic breathing that is smooth and even.
+The goal is to achieve rhythmic breathing that’s smooth and even.
 This means exhaling fully and inhaling deeply into the belly, rather than shallow chest breathing.

 The breath is used to initiate each movement in a Pilates exercise.
-The exhale is generally used to engage the deep abdominal muscles and help protect the spine.
+The exhale is generally used to engage the deep abdominal muscles and help support the back area.
 Inhaling is often used to release or lengthen the body.
+Breath is one of the features that distinguishes Pilates movements from other forms of exercise.

-Breathing deeply has numerous benefits for the body, including:
+Breathing deeply has several benefits for the body, including:

 Pilates Principle 2: Concentration

 Concentration is key in Pilates.
-All of your attention should be focused on the movement and the muscle group you are working.
-This helps to ensure that you are engaging the correct muscles and doing the exercises correctly.
+All of your attention should be focused on the movement and the muscle group you’re working.
+This helps to ensure that you’re engaging the correct muscles and doing the exercises correctly.

-For example, a Pilates move will require you to swirl your legs in the air whilst keeping your pelvis still and shoulders relaxed.
-In order to isolate the correct muscles and do the exercise correctly, you must create a mind-body connection and concentrate on the movement.
+For example, a Pilates move will require you to swirl your legs in the air whilst keeping your pelvis still and your shoulders relaxed.
+In order to isolate the correct muscles and do the exercise with proper form, you must create a mind-body connection and concentrate on the movement.

-Concentration also helps to prevent injury as you are less likely to make mistakes if you are focusing on the movement.
+Concentration also helps support proper form, as you’re less likely to make technique mistakes when you’re focused on the movement.

-Current research on mindfulness backs the benefits of concentration in Pilates.
-Some notable benefits of mindfulness meditation, which requires a high level of concentration, includes stress reduction, blood pressure and pain management, and improved sleep quality (2).
+Available research on mindfulness has explored the benefits of focused attention in movement practices.
+Some notable benefits of mindfulness meditation, which requires a high level of concentration, include stress reduction, blood pressure management, and improved sleep quality (4).

 Pilates Principle 3: Center